cartoon-face/resource/Discussion.md

   - This secures future funds for the Mimosa project developers and community.
 Can be locked up to 12 months.
 - **Team Funds**
   - In order for an effective workflow and to make sure everybody is fairly rewarded for contributing, these funds have been allocated.
+- **Initial Giveaway for new users**
+  - This could be done as an insentive for people to start engaging in the Mimosa Ecosystem.
+  - I.E: We could give 1 full Mimosa coin, plus an additional amount to cover fees, so then people could instantly begin _banking_ coins, allowing the chance to earn more passively.

 #### Private Sale